ii2Chris/ii2Chris/README.md

 ---

 ## 🚀 What I'm Building
-- Always experimenting with new React patterns and LLM integrations
+- Currently exploring new projects to invest my time into!

 ---